dcoderx/BMI-Calculator/README.md

 # BMI-Calculator
 Calculates the BMI with user generated values.

+N.B :

-N.B : WEIGHT IN KILOGRMAS
+WEIGHT IN KILOGRMAMS

 HEIGHT IN METERS